Adityadeeenair/Flappybird-game/Flappybird_game/Readme.md

-🕹️ How to Play
+🕹️ How to Play:
 This is a simple Flappy Bird clone built using Python and Pygame.
 Follow the instructions below to start playing.

-🎯 Objective
+🎯 Objective:
 Navigate the bird through gaps in the pipes without colliding with them or the ground.
 The more pipes you pass, the higher your score!

-⌨️ Controls
+⌨️ Controls:
 Spacebar – Make the bird flap upward

-Mouse Click – Also starts the game / flaps the bird (if implemented)

-R – Restart the game after Game Over
+Mouse Click – Also starts the game / flaps the bird (if implemented) R – Restart the game after Game Over
 ESC – Quit the game

-⚙️ Requirements
+⚙️ Requirements:
 Python 3.x
 Pygame library (pip install pygame)